 Interested in joining our board?
 We are accepting applications online.
 Apply today.

-Brad Williams joined Slow Food Indy as a volunteer in January 2013 and became treasurer in August 2013.
+Brad Williams joined Slow Food Indy as a volunteer in 2013.
 The Bloomington Farmers Market originally inspired Brad’s enthusiasm for local food.
 He hopes to connect more Indianapolis residents interested in local and organic food through a wide array of programming.

 Anna has been a culinary student, Second Helpings volunteer and catering program manager.
 Currently, she is majoring in Philanthropy and Non-Profit Management, at IUPUI with the goal of starting a culinary job training program when she finishes her degree.

 Jess relocated to Indianapolis in 2008.
 After discovering the local food movement and exploring markets and farm-to-table restaurants she fell in love with her new home.
 She now works as a Realtor and has a passion for helping people discover and fall in love with our city through food.

 Erin has been passionate about food from an early age.
 After graduating with a music degree from Butler University, she attended culinary school in Chicago.
 She is currently the COO of Neal Brown Hospitality, one of Indy’s premier independent restaurant groups.